ge-renewable-energy/data-sandbox/challenges/data-engineering/data-engineering_01.md

 2. Create a diagram that shows the entities and relationships between data sets in the system.

-3. Write out the SQL statement to create the timeseries entity (include only 5 columns) in a database.
+3. Write out the SQL statement to create the timeseries entity (include only 5 columns) in a database based on data set provided.

 4. Create a script to extract `DateTime` plus select columns of timeseries data provided, then save to Parquet.